emilyhoughkovacs/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-`xargs` executes some command on a list of files or directories.
+`xargs` executes some command from standard input.
+This can be done on a list of files or directories.
 A common usage is deleting specific files that you find using `grep` or `find`.

 Example: `find . -name "*.txt" -print0 | xargs -0 -p -n 1 rm -r`
 The above command finds all text files in the directory and all subdirectories (-r), including those with spaces in the filename (-print0 and -0), and deletes them one at a time (-n 1), confirming deletion each time (-p)